Optimize for follow-up questions, not only keyword density

 Add a measurable result whenever it is defensible and relevant.

-Every strong bullet should support one interview story
+Every strong bullet should support one meeting story

-Think of your resume as the top-level index of your interview stories.
+Think of your resume as the top-level index of your meeting stories.
 If a bullet matters enough to stay, it should map to a technical, behavioral, or leadership answer you can tell clearly.

 That mapping step also improves site architecture.
 From this post, readers can move into behavioral frameworks, technical preparation pages, or keyword landings without breaking the topic cluster.